What is academic coaching?

 I work with students from primary, secondary and even university.
 The majority of my students are usually in Year 6-12 however I do work with students in Years 3-5 sometimes as well as those that are older.
 Students of all ages can need assistance from time to time and there is no set age in terms of when a student can require academic coaching as all students are different and require assistance at different stages.

-My programs are suitable for all students including those with special needs and learning difficulties such as Executive Function, ADHD, Asperger’s and Autism.
+Yes I do regularly – my programs are suitable for all students including those with special needs and learning difficulties such as Executive Function, ADHD, Asperger’s and Autism.
 In my experience these students can often be looking for tools to assist them with all the day to day challenges of academic life.
 The skills they are taught are not just for school but life as well.
 Our program focuses on strategies that enhance executive function skills and we help equip students with tools, strategies and tips to keep them organised and focused when it comes to completing their school work.

 Will my child's marks improve?